NOW Updated Every Two Weeks

 Special thanks go to Rosie Wigmore, Rosie Flowers, Samu Ngwenya and Jinyu Chen for their work on the graphic and collecting/analysing the underlying data.

 The data was collated from a range of sources including: government websites and media reports, the IMF policy tracker; the US Chamber COVID19 Dashboard; Our World in Data, Africa CDC and Worldometer.
-All debt statistics are publicly available and taken from the World Bank DSSI information portal, kindly provided to us in excel form by David Mihayli.
 Our methodology is entirely in-house, based on analysis of spending, social distancing, income categories and other trends.

 If you spot any gaps or have any enquiries, please send your feedback to us at DRteam@developmentreimagined.com, we will aim to respond asap.